 Head Above Water

-is a breathtaking, 9 metre high sculpture by British designer/Sculptor, Steuart Padwick.
+was a breathtaking, 9 metre high sculpture by British designer/Sculptor, Steuart Padwick, with special thanks to Natalie Alexopoulos.
 Making a dramatic change to the London skyline, and with panoramic views of St Pauls and the iconic city skyline, as part of designjunction.
-It will stand as a symbol of hope, bravery, compassion and positivity in support of Time to Change‘s campaign to remove the stigma of mental illness.
-Please donate to their campaign by clicking here.
+It stood as a symbol of hope, bravery, compassion and positivity in support of Time to Change‘s campaign to remove the stigma of mental illness.

-At night Head above Water will be lit and people will be able to interact with it’s changing colours to reflect your mood.
-Just tweet #HeadAboveWaterLondon then #(any of the Head’s 14 emotions)
+At night Head above Water was lit and people were able to interact with it’s changing colours to reflect their mood, by tweeting #HeadAboveWaterLondon then #(any of the Head’s 14 emotions)

-E.g. Tweeting #HeadAboveWaterLondon #Sad will make the head shine lilac grey and blue.
+E.g. Tweeting #HeadAboveWaterLondon #Sad made the head shine lilac grey and blue.

 Love shines pink and red.